alexlostorto/floating-point-binary/README.md

 ## ✨ Features

+- Uses two's complement
-- Floating point binary calculator created using html, css and vanilla javascript.
+- Automatically converts fixed point binary to mantissa and exponent
+- Range of fixed binary value can be adjusted
+- Allows 16-bit fixed-point binary number

+## 💻 Code

 - Uses bootstrap
-- Allows 16 bit fixed-point binary number
+- Created using html, css and vanilla javascript
+- PHP used for modularisation

 ## 📋 To-do List